Sergio Ferrara: Supergravity

-In 1976, Sergio Ferrara, Daniel Z. Freedman, and Peter van Nieuwenhuizen discovered Supergravity at Stony Brook University in New York.
+In 1976, Sergio Ferrara, Daniel Z. Freedman, and Peter van Nieuwenhuizen discovered supergravity at Stony Brook University in New York, specifically by describing pure 4D N = 1 supergravity.
 It was initially proposed as a four-dimensional theory.
 The theory of supergravity generalizes Einstein's general theory of relativity by incorporating the principles of supersymmetry.
+In 1982 Sergio together with E. Cremmer, L. Girardello, and A. Van Proeyen were the first to derived the full action of 4D N = 1 supergravity.
 In 2019 the three were awarded a special Breakthrough Prize in Fundamental Physics of $3 million for the discovery.

-Black-Hole Attractors
+Black hole attractors

-In 1995, with Renata Kallosh and Andrew Strominger, he formulated the theory of Black Hole attractors, a dynamical mechanism which determines the Bekenstein-Hawking entropy for extremal Black-Holes in term of their charges.
+In 1995, with Renata Kallosh and Andrew Strominger, he formulated the theory of Black Hole attractors, a dynamical mechanism which determines the Bekenstein–Hawking entropy for extremal black holes in terms of their charges.